kdimiche/aws/README.md

 > aws\_access\_key\_id = $AWS\_ACCESS\_KEY\_ID
 > aws\_secret\_access\_key = $AWS\_SECRET\_ACCESS\_KEY

+- config.py file that contains a dictionary AWS_ACCOUNTS where key is $ENVRIRONMENT and value is $AWS_ACCOUNT_ID

 ### Results ###

 The script will use the credentials for init\_$ENVIRONMENT and create a new profile named "profile $ENVIRONMENT".